jhpyle/docassemble/_docs/config.md

   - es_MX.UTF-8 UTF-8
 {% endhighlight %}

+## <a name="server administrator email"></a>E-mail address of server administrator

+On [Docker], you can provide an e-mail address to the [Apache] web server, so that if your server has an error, users are told an appropriate e-mail address to contact.

+{% highlight yaml %}
+server administrator email: support@example.com
+{% endhighlight %}

+This e-mail address will be used to set the [`ServerAdmin`] directive in the [Apache] configuration.

 ## <a name="debian packages"></a>Debian packages to install

 On [Docker], you can ensure that particular [Debian] packages are